 Who is your City government?

 The City of Ottawa is governed by an elected 24-member City Council comprised of the Mayor, representing the city as a whole, and 23 Councillors, representing the city’s individual wards.
-The Mayor and City Councillors serve four-year terms, beginning on December 1, 2014.
+The Mayor and City Councillors serve four-year terms.
+The current term began on December 1, 2018 and ends on November 14, 2022.

 How does City Council affect you?